mastoryberlin/flow/README.md

 Note that `EventName` must *exactly* match the event name defined by the challenge state machine, as no automatic case-translations will be performed.
 Likewise, the `OptionsObject` will be passed to the challenge state machine's `send()` function as-is, so make sure to also match the expected data format to reach the intended result.

+If `ActorName` is given, the NPC name will be forwarded to the event sent to the challenge via an additional parameter `_pretendCausedByNpc`.
+Then, if the event leads to an [.actorPoints](#actorpoints) directive in the challenge flow, a UI interaction by this NPC will be displayed.

 #### `.loadChallenge`
 ```swift